voidstar78/XINFO/README.md

 # Running XINFO
+There are a few ways to use XINFO.

+#1) If you just load the XINFO.PRG and RUN, XINFO will use the following defaults:
+Use margins of 2 spaces on each side, file #1 of device #8, and look for INDEX.NFO in the current folder.
+If INDEX.NFO is not found, the program exits back to BASIC.

+#2) On startup, XINFO will look for the word "XINFO0" starting at $0400 ("golden RAM").
+If that sequence is found, then it is assumed this region of memory is being used to convey parameters to XINFO.
+The XINFOCFG.PRG is included as a sample BASIC program that can be used to set the program configuration into this memory region.
+That example can become part of an AUTOBOOT.X16.
+Or adjust the configuration and run XINFOCFG.PRG before loading and running XINFO.PRG itself.
+The adjustable parameters are the margin and expected file index/device to use.
+Note that the initial/default filename of INDEX.NFO cannot be adjusted with this method.

-XINFO was developed using cc65, a C-compiler for 6502-based systems.
+#3) XINFO was developed using cc65, a C-compiler for 6502-based systems.
 As a convention, cc65 supports passing command line arguments using a REM statement when invoking the runtime of the program.
+This method is the only way to deviate from starting up with INDEX.NFO.
 A typical load/run of XINFO looks like this:

 Run XINFO with default margins on all sides set to 2:
 ```